The Un-Islamic Art of Photography

 12 September 2013

-So you can imagine my interest yesterday when I ran across this headline on the Jihad Watch Web site: India's leading Islamic seminary: Photography is sin and un-Islamic.
+Seeing that I am an avid amateur photographer, you can imagine my interest yesterday when I ran across this headline on the Jihad Watch Web site: India's leading Islamic seminary: Photography is sin and un-Islamic.
 Here are some excerpts (emphasis mine):

 India's leading Islamic seminary Darul Uloom has issued a fatwa, saying "photography is unlawful and a sin," even though Saudi Arabia allows photographers inside the holy city of Mecca and live telecast of namaz is beamed on Islamic channels across the world.